Astigmatism

 1.00 Diopter Astigmatism

 Astigmatism can be reduced during cataract surgery with a toric intraocular lens.
-There is about a one in three chance that you have enough predicted postoperative astigmatism (1.00 Diopter or more) to benefit reliably from astigmatic management with toric lenses.
+You can easily perceive 0.50 Diopters of astigmastism and.
 If you have higher levels of astigmatism (2.00 diopters or more) the results of astigmatic management can be dramatic.
 See the astigmatism simulator for pictures of this.

 Whether or not to manage astigmatism may be the most important decision you make before cataract surgery.
 For some people, astigmatic management will not make a noticeable difference in their outcome.
 Others may expect a profound improvement in their vision.